-Because occupations involving physical labor dominate the local economy, Oxford is generally considered to be a blue-collar town.
-36.38% of the Oxford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Oxford is a borough of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Oxford who work in office and administrative support (12.17%), sales jobs (10.27%), and management occupations (7.47%).
+Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Oxford is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Oxford who work in office and administrative support (11.17%), sales jobs (10.10%), and management occupations (9.08%).

-A relatively large number of people in Oxford telecommute to their jobs.
-Overall, about 9.71% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.74% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small borough, Oxford does not have a public transit system used by locals to get to and from work.

-The education level of Oxford citizens is a little higher than the average for US cities and towns: 21.44% of adults in Oxford have at least a bachelor's degree.
+The citizens of Oxford are slightly better educated than the national average of 21.84% for all cities and towns, with 21.92% of adults in Oxford having a bachelor's degree or advanced degree.

 The most common language spoken in Oxford is English.
 Other important languages spoken here include Spanish and Italian.